Microsoft reports $35.7 billion in Q1 2021 revenue: Azure up 48%, Surface up 37%, and LinkedIn up 16%

 - More Personal Computing: Up 6% to $11.8 billion.
 Windows OEM revenue was down 5% while Windows commercial revenue increased 13%.
 Search advertising revenue minus traffic acquisition costs fell 10%.
 Surface revenue increased 37%, and Xbox content and services revenue increased 30%.

 Microsoft Office continues to be a cash cow for the company thanks to its Office 365 subscription.
 Having over 45 million consumer subscribers of Office 365 is significant, but it still pales in comparison to the enterprise side.
-In Q3 2020, Microsoft passed 258 million paid Office 365 business seats (up from 200 million) and 75 million daily active users for Teams.
-On the Q4 2020 earnings call, Nadella said 69 organizations now have more than 100,000 users on Teams and over 1,800 organizations have over 10,000 users on Teams.
+In Q3 2020, Microsoft passed 258 million paid Office 365 business seats (up from 200 million).
+On the Q1 2021 earnings call, Nadella unveiled Microsoft now had 115 million daily active Teams users.

 Meanwhile, on the Windows side, the situation is mixed.
 In Q3 2020, Microsoft warned that “the effects of COVID-19 may not be fully reflected in the financial results until future periods.”
 Thanks to remote work and remote learning trends, Windows OEM and Windows Commercial revenue were both up in Q4 2020.
 At the same time, in Q1 2020, Windows OEM declined while Windows Commercial increased.
-It appears consumers have satisfied their needs for buying computers while businesses are still investing in new devices.
+It appears consumers have satisfied their computer-buying needs while businesses are still investing in new devices.

 You can't solo security COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here